adennis42/tax-forms-typescript-exercise/README.md

 > [!IMPORTANT]
 > MID-LEVEL AND UP
-> You are expected to complete all of the tasks in the table above.
+> You are expected to complete tasks 1-5 in the table above.

+In all cases, TID-6 is considered optional.

 ### TID-1: Add Reason as Required Text Field